Young Investigators FAQ's

 What is the diversity honorarium ($)?

-To apply for the diversity honorarium, applicants must write a second essay (at least 2 paragraphs) addressing these questions:
+To apply for the diversity honorarium, applicants must write a second essay (at least 2 paragraphs 200-400 words) addressing one of the following question below:

 Can I apply if I live outside of the San Francisco Bay Area?

 No. No exceptions.
-This program is for local high school students only.
+This program is for local high school scholars only.
 You must live and attend school in the San Francisco Bay Area.
 This is not a residential program.
 Our interns live at home.
-You can find other research opportunities at this sitehttp://www.pathwaystoscience.org or youth programs at the Stanford Pre-Collegiate Programs.
+You can find other research opportunities at this site http://www.pathwaystoscience.org or youth programs at the Stanford Pre-Collegiate Programs.

 How do I apply?